splunk/splunk-sdk-java/README.md

     ant dist

-This builds all the .class files and the jars.
-If you just want to build the .class files, you can run
+This command builds all of the .class and .jar files.
+If you just want to build the .class files, enter:

     ant build